AviatrixSystems/terraform-modules/aviatrix-controller-build/README.md

 - **type**

   The license type for the Aviatrix controller.
 Default value is "MeteredPlatinum".
-Valid values are "MeteredPlatinum", "MeteredPlatinumCopilot", "Custom" and "BYOL".
+Valid values are "Metered", "MeteredPlatinum", "MeteredPlatinumCopilot", "VPNMetered", "BYOL" and "Custom".

 - **controller_name**

   Name of controller that will be launched.
 If not set, default name will be used.

 ### Outputs

 - **aws-account**